alvesoaj/eFLL/README.md

 Ok!
 The library is ready to be used.

-## How to import

 If the installation of the library has been successfully held, to import the library is easy:

-Step 1: Open your Arduino IDE, check out the tab on the top menu SKETCKS → LIBRARY  → Import eFLL
+Step 4: Open your Arduino IDE, check out the tab on the top menu SKETCKS → LIBRARY → Import eFLL

 ## Brief documentation